sailscastshq/docs.sailscasts.com/docs/git-vibe/cli-reference.md

 - `--agent <agent>`: attach session metadata such as `codex`
 - `--task <task>`: attach a short task description

 `worktree` is the default mode.
 In `solo`, the command creates or switches the vibe branch in your current checkout instead.
 Fresh worktree-backed vibes also inherit shared runtime paths from the primary checkout before any `post-create` hook runs.
-By default that means `node_modules`, which helps a new vibe feel immediately runnable when the base checkout is already set up.
+By default that includes `node_modules`, which lets a new vibe reuse dependencies from the base checkout.

 ### `git vibe issue <number>`